hiranumn/DeepAccNet/README.md

-  -h, --help            show this help message and exit --pdb, -pdb           Running on a single pdb file instead of a folder (Default: False) --csv, -csv           Writing results to a csv file (Default: False) --leaveTempFile, -lt  Leaving temporary files (Default: False) --process PROCESS, -p PROCESS
+  -h, --help            show this help message and exit --pdb, -pdb           Running on a single pdb file instead of a folder (Default: False) --csv, -csv           Writing results to a csv file (Default: False) --per_res_only, -pr   Writing per-residue accuracy only (Default: False) --leaveTempFile, -lt  Leaving temporary files (Default: False) --process PROCESS, -p PROCESS
                         Specifying # of cpus to use for featurization (Default: 1)